Olivia Thirlby: Career

 Thirlby starred in the Russian science-fiction film The Darkest Hour, released in 2011, directed by Chris Gorak, and produced by Timur Bekmambetov.

 Thirlby starred as Judge Cassandra Anderson in the 2012 film adaptation of Judge Dredd, with Karl Urban in the title role.
 She next starred in the indie film Nobody Walks co-starring John Krasinski and Rosemarie DeWitt.
 She plays Martine, a young artist taken in a couple's home.
 It premiered at 2012 Sundance Film Festival.
 In 2016, Thirlby co-starred as the young attorney Lucy Kittridge in the Amazon Studios legal series Goliath.
 2017 saw her play a main character in the thriller Damascus Cover.
 In 2018 she took the lead in The White Orchid.
 She also portrayed the main character in 2019's Above the Shadows.
 Thirlby featured as MCC minister Rebecca Dowery in the 2019 Showtime drama series The L Word: Generation Q. She was Hero Brown, a main character in 2021's Y: The Last Man.

 Personal life

 In an interview with Brooklyn Magazine in 2011, Thirlby said she was bisexual.
-That same year Thirlby agreed to participate in iO Tillett Wright's Self-Evident Truths Project, an effort to capture the diversity of the LGBTQ+ in the United States through photography.
+That same year Thirlby agreed to participate in iO Tillett Wright's Self-Evident Truths Project, an effort to capture the diversity of the LGBTQ+ community in the United States through photography.